Krishna Kant

 Heterogeneous Sensing: An Application to Contamination Detection in Water

-numerous review panels for National Science Foundation (6 in 2015 so far),
+continue to serve on numerous review panels for National Science Foundation,

-Department of Energy and Hong Kong Graduate Research forum (2014 and 2016).
-I
+Department of Energy and Hong Kong Graduate Research forum.
+I have also

-Editing: I have been also involved with guest editing of several special
+have been also involved with guest editing of several special issues or special

 sustainability in IEEE transactions on emerging topics in computing